jee00609/AWS_Foundational/개념 모음/Amazon EC2.md

 A workload on AWS will run for the foreseeable future by using a consistent number of Amazon EC2 instances.
 What pricing model will minimize cost while ensuring that compute resources remain available?

 -> Reserved Instances

+### NO.189
+When is it beneficial for a company to use a Spot Instance?

+-> When there is flexibility in when an application needs to run.